awsdocs/aws-snowball-user-guide/doc_source/glos-chap.md

 A managed service for deploying, operating, and scaling session\-based multiplayer games\.
 See also [https://aws\.amazon\.com/gamelift/](https://aws.amazon.com/gamelift/).

-**Amazon Glacier**<a name="glacier"></a>
+**Glacier**<a name="glacier"></a>
 A secure, durable, and low\-cost storage service for data archiving and long\-term backup\.
 You can reliably store large or small amounts of data for significantly less than on\-premises solutions\.
-Amazon Glacier is optimized for infrequently accessed data, where a retrieval time of several hours is suitable\.
+Glacier is optimized for infrequently accessed data, where a retrieval time of several hours is suitable\.
 See also [https://aws\.amazon\.com/glacier/](https://aws.amazon.com/glacier/).

 **Amazon GuardDuty**<a name="guardduty"></a>